mamund/2020-04-goto-chicago-api-design/README.md

 Repo for the 2020-04 GOTO Chicago "API Design" Masterclass

-_I'll be posting prep material here each day in the run-up to the masterclass later this week._

 ### Class Prep
 We'll be working on exercises and class assignments throughout the sessions.
 To make sure you're ready for the projects, read through the [Installing](2020-04-installing.md) document for details on how to get your workstation/laptop set up for the masterclass.